UIS-Alert Emergency Notification System

-RaveAlert is an emergency notification service which quickly sends important messages directly to you.
-The system uses text, email, and social media to reach you in the event of an emergency.
+RaveAlert is an emergency notification service that is used to quickly send important messages directly to the campus community.
+The system may utilize text messages, emails, social media accounts, digital signage on campus, and informational banners on the uis.edu webpage in order to ensure a thorough delivery of critical information.
 The system will only be used for emergency communications.

 Guardian allows any user with a smart phone to activate a “panic button” that will immediately alert police to a problem and open communications between the user and the Campus Police.
 This connection provides a GPS location (if active on phone) for the Campus Police to aid in locating the user.